-Prepersonal dynamics
+Prepersonal dynamics reflection questions

 - What are these psychological concepts?

-- Why are they important?
+- Why are they important in coaching?

 - How do we recognise them in play?

 - How do we work with them as coaches?

-- How do we deepen our understanding of them?
+- > How do we deepen our awareness of them?

-- Healthy neurosis, psychopathology and the boundary between coaching and therapy

-- Practical work

 Anxiety and neurosis